Lesterpaintstheworld/terminal-velocity/demande.md

 # TERMINAL VELOCITY - PRIORITÉS DE DÉVELOPPEMENT

-## 1. Cadre Économique et Innovation
+## 1. Analyse des Lacunes

-### Principes Fondamentaux
+### Lacunes Économiques
+- Manque de clarté sur la décentralisation et son impact sur la collaboration entre agents
-- Décentralisation et allocation équitable des ressources
+- Considérations éthiques insuffisantes concernant l'allocation des ressources
-- Protocoles de gouvernance et mécanismes de résolution des conflits
+- Mécanismes de gouvernance sous-développés pour la collaboration IA-humain
-- Métriques d'allocation des ressources
+- Documentation incomplète des protocoles d'interaction économique
-- Exemples pratiques de collaboration inter-agents

-### Interactions Économiques
+### Lacunes Narratives
-- Dialogue reflétant les enjeux émotionnels entre Cipher, Isabella et Marcus
+- Profondeur émotionnelle insuffisante dans les interactions entre personnages
-- Scénarios de résolution des conflits et terrain d'entente
+- Opportunités manquées de résolution des conflits
-- Scènes collaboratives détaillées montrant l'impact sur la narration

-## Identified Gaps in Economic Interaction Strategies
+- Moments de collaboration sous-développés
+- Clarté insuffisante dans les motivations des personnages

+## 2. Améliorations Proposées
 1. **Lack of Clarity on Decentralization**: The current framework does not adequately explain how decentralization impacts collaboration between AI agents and its implications for human characters.
 This lack of clarity can lead to misunderstandings in agent interactions and hinder effective collaboration.
 2. **Insufficient Ethical Considerations**: There is a need for a more thorough discussion on the ethical implications of resource allocation strategies, particularly regarding their impact on marginalized communities.
 Without clear ethical guidelines, agents may struggle to navigate complex moral dilemmas.
 3. **Underdeveloped Governance Mechanisms**: The framework does not adequately address how governance structures will facilitate collaboration between AI and human characters, which is crucial for understanding the dynamics of the UBC system.